 I’m a ballet dancer turned interior designer turned lifestyle and travel writer in NYC.
-My path to becoming a New York writer wasn’t a conventional one.
+My path to becoming a New York-based writer wasn’t a conventional one.
 The journey was filled with its share of unexpected twists and turns.

 I was born in Reading, Pennsylvania (you know, the supposed outlet capital of the world).
 I grew up in a tiny borough just outside the city limits called Mount Penn.
 I played hopscotch on my sidewalk and other silly street games like Mother May I and Red Light, Green Light.
 From these antics I learned valuable skills like screaming, running fast, standing on one foot, and asking permission.